 What if potential guests invited you?

 Friendships change over time, so you shouldn’t feel the need to send a wedding invitation to a couple just because you danced at their wedding.
 If you’re no longer as close as you once were it’s alright to decide not to invite them.
-However, if you’re still friendly but you’re planning a smaller, more intimate wedding, it’s okay to not include them on your guest list, or you’re A-list.
+However, if you’re still friendly but you’re planning a small wedding, it’s okay to not include them on your guest list, or your A-list.
 Just let them know what you’re planning for your wedding.